 One more thing, something that I've never seen on any other tent - the porch poles pass through sleeves on the underside of the fly.
 This makes them a bit fiddly to insert, especially as the sleeves are quite narrow.

 Anyway, it's up on the lawn awaiting the rain that we're bound to have because the hedges need cutting.

 It's a biggie.
 I've included a 5'3" stroppy teenager to give some idea of scale.

 Looking up one of the vents.

 The valance pegged out.
-Note the extra tabs where the valance meets the fly, they're for tying back the valances when you don't need to deploy them.
+Note the extra tabs where the valances meets the fly, they're for tying back the valances when you don't need to deploy them.

 Quick-clip fly attachment with tensioner.

 Looks good, eh?
 It's a nice colourscheme, no?